morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 #### 5. move all five turtles - introduction to function

+We've had five turtles and want to move those five.
-How can we make all five turtles go forward by 40?
+Let's think how we can make all five turtles go forward by 40?
 The simplest way would be to type `(forward :name 40)` five times.

-But wait and think.
+But wait.
+We are almost exhausted to type quite similar commands many times.
 Is there any handy way of doing this?
 Yes, there is.
 Clojure has many functions to accomplish this purpose.

 - move 5 turtles forward using `doseq` function